Visiting our Center's Family of Families

 University, High School or Youth Group Volunteer Immersion Experience

 Group volunteer experiences can range from one to two weeks long and provide participants with a glimpse into the volunteer missionary experience.
-Students will participate in an orientation program, tour all WBC - A Family of Families locations, visit member's home, participate in a "minga" or community work gang project, tour popular tourism sites in and around Quito, shadow a volunteer for a day, work on a special project in our technical education shops, and spend a day shopping at the markets of Otavalo.
+Students will participate in an orientation program, tour all Center locations, visit member's home, participate in a "minga" or community work gang project, tour popular tourism sites in and around Quito, shadow a volunteer for a day, work on a special project in our technical education shops, and spend a day shopping at the markets of Otavalo.
 All students stay at our modern volunteer house at the location of Center Number One.
 Students gain valuable insight into volunteer life and develop personal relationships with families served by our Family of Families.
 Special service projects can be developed for groups spending two weeks at the Center.

 If your high school, university or youth group is interested in participating in this volunteer experience, please contact Madre Miguel for additional information on available dates, program timeline and arranging a trip.